(max of 8 people)

 Ski in mid Saturday morning, arriving mid afternoon.
 Explore the

-yurt then prepare and eat dinner while sauna is warming.
-Relax in
+yurt then prepare and eat dinner while the sauna or hot tub is warming.

 Two night winter weekend trip.

-Ski in Friday afternoon arriving in time to prepare and eat dinner.
+Ski in Friday afternoon and relax in the sauna.
+Prepare and eat

-Study the maps and make a game plan for Saturday before bedding
+dinner then study the maps and make a game plan for Saturday before

-down.
-Ascend to one of the nearby ridges and enjoy the vast and
+bedding down.
+Ascend to one of the nearby ridges and enjoy the vast

-varying views of the Craters of the Moon and the Great Rift, Blizzard
+and varying views of the Craters of the Moon and the Great Rift,

-Mountain and its drainages, and Big Southern Butte, one of the largest
+Blizzard Mountain and its drainages, and Big Southern Butte, one

-volcanic domes on earth.
-On a clear day, the Raft River, Black Pine,
+of the largest volcanic domes on earth.
+On a clear day, the Raft

-and Sublett mountain ranges along the Idaho/Utah border can be seen.
+River, Black Pine, and Sublett mountain ranges along the Idaho/Utah

-journal then prepare and eat dinner while the sauna is warming.
+and eat dinner while the hot tub is warming.
+Enjoy the Milky Way

-Relax in the sauna.
+while soaking.
 Sleep well.
-Ski out late Sunday morning carving
+Ski out late Sunday morning carving a

 variety of ski terrain from cross country exploration to steep